tianpeiyang/tianpeiyang.github.io/_pages/about.md

 I am currently serving as a reviewer for JMLR, TPAMI, TNNLS, TMLR, MACH, JMLC, IEEE TCDS, and IEEE/CAA, and a member of the (senior) program committee (NeurIPS, AAAI, ICLR, IJCAI, ICML, AAMAS, UAI, ICRA, CoRL, CIKM, ECAI, DAI).

-`I am looking for PhD students/research assistants starting in Fall 2025 or later, interested in (deep) reinforcement learning, multiagent learning, AI agent, or other exciting topics that attract you.
-If you are interested and have good programming skills and a machine learning background, please email me your CV and transcripts.`
+`I am looking for PhD/Master students/research assistants starting in Fall 2025 or later, interested in (deep) reinforcement learning, multiagent learning, AI agent, or other exciting topics that attract you.
+If you are interested and have good programming skills and a machine learning background, please email me your CV, transcripts, and research proposal.`

 Recent News
 ======